FlashArray Array Manager Overview

 The next step is to configure the SRM array managers with the connection information to both arrays.
 Let's re-confirm the requirements:

-- Have a replication connection enabled and healthy between your source and target arrays (this can be a synchronous or asynchronous connection--either is fine)
+- Have a replication connection enabled and healthy between your source and target arrays.
+This can be a synchronous or asynchronous connection--either is fine.
+For asynchronous, follow this guide starting on page 13.
+For synchronous, follow this guide for the FlashArray Configuration.

 - Have at least one enabled protection group on the source array to the target array.